zoe-walker/Visualizations/Examples/StretchedChord/README.md

 ## CSS

-There is no Cascading Style Sheet (CSS) for the stretched chord custom visualiization.
+There is no Cascading Style Sheet (CSS) for the stretched chord custom visualization.

 [Table of Contents](#table-of-contents)